thepotentjuice/lay-of-the-land/README.md

 # lay-of-the-land
-Wonder what happens if I insert text like this.a
+Wonder what happens if I insert text like this.
+Making this edit remotely to than pull to my local environment.